 If unsure about dosage levels and frequency of use, your best option is to ask your veterinarian for guidance.
 Giving medications to your pet is very tricky.
-Some dogs act weird when ill.
+Some dogs experience changes in behavior when ill.
 Find the best way to make your dog feel relaxed.
 This way it will be a lot easier for you to successfully provide medication.

 Contraindications for Aspirin Use

 Aspirin should not be given to young pets.
-It’s toxic for dogs weighing less than 2 pounds at doses of 30mg per pound.
-This is why starting the treatment with small doses is so important.
+It could be toxic for dogs weighing less than 5 pounds at any dose.
+This is why starting the treatment with a small dosage is so important.
 Use moderation whenever giving human formulated drugs to a dog.

 No other drugs should be taken with aspirin such as Tylenol.
 Chemical reactions of the two drugs can cause severe complications for dogs, even death.

 Aspirin can cause bleeding and stomach problems.
-Prevent this by giving your dog food before administering medication.
+Prevent this by giving your dog some food before administering medication.
 This lessens gastric irritation that causes ulceration of the stomach lining.
 For bleeding tendencies, keep your dog away from any sharp objects or activities that may cause trauma.

 Always Use Caution

-You cannot give your dog just any type of aspirin.
-While it’s an effective remedy for dogs suffering from pain, people confuse acceptable brands and variations of pain relievers which is very dangerous.
+You cannot give your pets just any type of aspirin.
+While it’s an effective remedy for dogs suffering from pain, people confuse brands and variations of pain relievers which is very dangerous.
 Proper caution and monitoring should be observed to ensure safety and avoid any unfortunate complications.